asyncapi/generator/docs/installation-guide.md

 ### Installation

-The recommended method to interact with the generator tool is by using its CLI.
+The recommended method to interact with the generator tool is its CLI.
 To use the CLI, install it  using the following `npm` command:
 ```
 npm install -g @asyncapi/generator
 ```